Clement Vallandigham: The Northwestern Confederacy

-Vallandigham promoted the "peace plank" of the platform, declaring the war a failure and demanding an immediate end of hostilities.
-In his acceptance letter, George B. McClellan made peace conditional on the Confederacy being ready for peace and ready to rejoin the Union.
+Vallandigham promoted the "peace plank" of the platform, which declared the war a failure and demanded an immediate end of hostilities.
+In his acceptance letter, George B. McClellan made peace conditional on the Confederacy being ready for peace and to rejoin the Union.
 McClellan's stance conflicted with the Democratic Party Platform of 1864 which stated that "immediate efforts be made for a cessation of hostilities, with a view to an ultimate convention of the States, or other peaceable means, to the end that, at the earliest practicable moment, peace may be restored on the basis of the Federal union of the States."
 Vallandigham supported his party's nomination of McClellan for the presidency but was "highly indignant" when McClellan repudiated the party platform in his letter of acceptance of the nomination.
 For a time, Vallandigham withdrew from campaigning for McClellan.
 The contradiction between the party platform and McClellan's views weakened Democratic efforts to win voters over.

-In late September 1864, the conspiracy trial of Harrison H. Dodd, William A. Bowles, Andrew Humphreys, Horace Heffren, and Lambdin P. Milligan, members of the Knights of the Golden Circle, a paramilitary organization founded in Cincinnati in 1854, which had morphed into the Order of American Knights before becoming the Sons of Liberty, began in Indianapolis before a military commission.
+In late September 1864, the conspiracy trial of Harrison H. Dodd, William A. Bowles, Andrew Humphreys, Horace Heffren, and Lambdin P. Milligan, members of the Knights of the Golden Circle – a paramilitary organization that had been founded in Cincinnati in 1854, morphed into the Order of American Knights, and became the Sons of Liberty – began in Indianapolis before a military commission.
 George E. Pugh testified as a government witness.
-Testimony confirmed Vallandigham was "Supreme Commander" and James A. Barrett was the "Chief of Staff" to Vallandigham.
+Testimony confirmed Vallandigham was "Supreme Commander," and James A. Barrett was the "Chief of Staff" to Vallandigham.
 Witnesses testified that a mysterious Mr. Piper had communicated to them on behalf of Vallandigham.
-According to the testimony of Felix G. Stidger, an undercover federal agent who infiltrated the Knights of the Golden Circle, the plan of Vallandigham was to begin a revolt sometime between November 3 and 17.
-The case went to the US Supreme Court, which, in 1866, in Ex parte Milligan, ruled that the use of military tribunals to try civilians when civil courts are operating is unconstitutional.
+According to the testimony of Felix G. Stidger, an undercover federal agent who had infiltrated the Knights of the Golden Circle, the plan of Vallandigham was to begin a revolt sometime between November 3 and 17.
+The case went to the US Supreme Court, which in 1866 in Ex parte Milligan, ruled that the use of military tribunals to try civilians is unconstitutional if civil courts are still operating.

-In April 1865, Vallandigham testified at the conspiracy trial of the American Knights in Cincinnati, Ohio.
+In April 1865, Vallandigham testified at the conspiracy trial of the American Knights in Cincinnati.
 He admitted to conversing with Jacob Thompson, the Confederate agent in Canada.
 The intended revolt never materialized.